FrissBee/FrissBee-Audio-Player/README.md

       // more audio datas...
     ];

-    // b) select the frissbee-audio-player HTML element const player = document.querySelector('frissbee-audio-player');
+    // b) Select the frissbee-audio-player HTML element const player = document.querySelector('frissbee-audio-player');

-    // c) give the playlist to the selected frissbee-audio-player HTML element with the propery "playlist" player.playlist = myPlaylist;
+    // c) Give the playlist to the selected frissbee-audio-player HTML element with the propery "playlist" player.playlist = myPlaylist;
   </script>
 </html>